Memetic algorithm: Introduction

 Inspired by both Darwinian principles of natural evolution and Dawkins' notion of a meme, the term memetic algorithm (MA) was introduced by Pablo Moscato in his technical report in 1989 where he viewed MA as being close to a form of population-based hybrid genetic algorithm (GA) coupled with an individual learning procedure capable of performing local refinements.
 The metaphorical parallels, on the one hand, to Darwinian evolution and, on the other hand, between memes and domain specific (local search) heuristics are captured within memetic algorithms thus rendering a methodology that balances well between generality and problem specificity.
 This two-stage nature makes them a special case of dual-phase evolution.

+The basic idea behind an MA is to combine the advantages of a global search performed by an EA (or another global search method) with the local refinement provided by one or more local search techniques, while avoiding their drawbacks.
+The main disadvantage of EAs is that, when searching in the vicinity of an optimum, they perform poorly in determining the exact position of that optimum.
+The downside of local search methods lies simply in the locality of their search relative to the chosen starting point.
+The combination of these two classes of methods aims to merge global and local search so that the advantages of both approaches can be leveraged.

+The idea of this approach can be illustrated by the search for the highest mountain in the Alps.
+A local search method would climb one of the mountains near the starting point, ignoring Mont Blanc as long as the starting point is not in its vicinity.
+An EA, on the other hand, will likely only find Mont Blanc after examining many other mountains, valleys, and hills, and then it will have difficulty identifying the summit cross.
+From the perspective of an MA's global search procedure, however, only the summits of hills and mountains are seen, and its search is limited to finding the best summit.
+The open question is whether the additional effort required for the local search is worthwhile.
+This depends not only on the design of the MA but also on the specific application and the local search methods used.
 In the context of complex optimization, many different instantiations of memetic algorithms have been reported across a wide range of application domains, in general, converging to high-quality solutions more efficiently than their conventional evolutionary counterparts.

 In general, using the ideas of memetics within a computational framework is called memetic computing or memetic computation (MC).
 With MC, the traits of universal Darwinism are more appropriately captured.
 Viewed in this perspective, MA is a more constrained notion of MC.
 More specifically, MA covers one area of MC, in particular dealing with areas of evolutionary algorithms that marry other deterministic refinement techniques for solving optimization problems.
 MC extends the notion of memes to cover conceptual entities of knowledge-enhanced procedures or representations.